eruedasanchez/challenges-backend-ch/integrative-practice-03/README.md

 - If you try to reset the password with the same user password, you are prevented or told that you cannot enter the same password

 - If the link has expired, you will be redirected to a view that allows you to generate the restoration email again, which will have a new duration of 1 hour.

+2. A new role is established for the user schema called **premium** which will also be enabled to create products.

+3. The product schema is modified to have an **owner** field, which refers to the person who created the product.
+By default, *admin* is set.
+The owner field saves only the *email* in case the product has been created by a premium user.

+4. Product deletion and modification permissions are modified so that a premium user can only delete the products that belong to them and the admin can delete any product, even if it belongs to an **owner**.

+5. The cart logic is modified so that a **premium user** cannot add a product that belongs to them to their cart.

+6. A new route is implemented in the users router, **/api/users/premium/:uid** which allows changing the role of a user, from **user** to **premium** and viceversa.

 ## Quick Start